shakeelrao/shakeelrao.github.io/about.md

 title: About
 ---

-My name is Shakeel and I am a third year Computer Science student at the University of Waterloo.
+My name is Shakeel.
+I am an aspiring software engineer and fourth year Computer Science student at the [University of Waterloo](https://uwaterloo.ca/).

-I am an aspiring software engineer interested in performance, scalability, and writing efficient code.
-I have experience with C++ and recently, started learning Go.
+In addition to tech, I spend my time listening to music, drinking coffee (preferably an americano), and browsing [/r/aww](https://www.reddit.com/r/aww/).

-In addition to tech, I spend my time listening to music, drinking coffee (preferably an americano), and browsing Reddit.
+Welcome to my home on the Internet!